Arika0093/TweetField/Source/README.md

 + Post Tweet with Picture
 + Post Tweet with Picture on Clipboard
 + Post Tweet with ScreenShot
++ Automatic Addition about a Hash Tag

 2. File Descliption
 ---------
 + TweetField
 	+ Class
+		+ Program.cs
+			Start This Program.
 		+ AppSetting.cs
 			Function that Access to XML File.
 		+ Consumer.cs